rochards/learning-cs/operating-systems/README.md

 <div align="center">
   <img src="images/simplified-process-execution.gif" alt="Anatomy of a process">
 </div>
-the the execution of the remaining instructions happen the same way.
+the execution of the remaining instructions happen the same way.

 ### The Stack